roemvaar/cs_notes/computer_systems/os.md

 - **Synchronization Mechanisms**

-TODO: Mutex/spinlock/semaphore
+Mutex/spinlock/semaphore

 To provide synchronization, the kernel can disable interrupts.

 - **Memory Management**

-TODO: virtual memory/paging/translation/segmentation and thrashing
+virtual memory/paging/translation/segmentation and thrashing

 Slab allocation
 Slab allocation is a memory management mechanism intended for the efficient memory allocation of objects.
 In comparison with earlier mechanisms, it reduces fragmentation caused by allocations and deallocations.